1968 Indianapolis 500: Practice and time trials

 The 1968 Indianapolis 500 was the second and ultimately the final year of participation by the controversial STP Granatelli Turbine machines.
 For 1968, the Pratt & Whitney turbine engine was installed in the Lotus 56 chassis, often known colloquially as the "Wedge Turbine," and sometimes affectionately as the "Doorstop."
 In a veiled effort to curtail the turbine's power output, USAC had imposed revised regulations regarding the maximum annulus inlet (reduced from 23.999 in^{2} to 15.999 in^{2}).

 Another rule change dictated that cars were required to conduct three mandatory pit stops, up from two that were required from 1965 to 1967.

 Mike Spence was fatally injured after a crash in turn one on May 7.
 A tire broke off his Lotus "Wedge" Turbine and struck him in the head.
 He died of his injuries a few hours after the accident after being taken to the hospital.
-Spence's death came one month after Jim Clark's at Hockenheim; Clark was scheduled to drive one of the Lotus Wedge Turbines at Indy.
+Spence's death came one month after Jim Clark's fatal accident at Hockenheim.
+Clark was scheduled to drive one of the Lotus Wedge Turbines at Indy, and had tested one of the machines just prior to his death.